aldidana/hitung/README.md

 ## Motivation

 Mostly for Indonesian who want to learn how programming language works.
-You can read tutorial for this on my blog here
+You can read the tutorial for this on my blog here in Bahasa Indonesia
+1.
+2.
+3.

 ## Process
 1. Lexical Analysis